Why Study Climate Change?

 Photos on this page may depict program sites from previous semesters.
-Please view the Program Sites section of this page to see where this program will travel in spring 2021.
+Please view the Program Sites section of this page to see where this program will travel in fall 2021.

 - In Morocco, see how energy and agricultural policy impact local communities.

 - Visit an organic farm training center near Marrakech and one of the world’s largest solar power plants in Ouarzazate.

 - Learn traditional ecological knowledge and food systems in the Peruvian Andes.